 - Disabled access friendly

-Other than aluminium, there is a type of threshold drain out there that is made from galvanized steel.
+Other than aluminium, there are types out there that are made from galvanized steel.
 Although galvanised steel also does the job, the surface is rough.
 Which makes it more difficult to clean and increase the chance of stains.
 Therefore, galvanized steel is usually used at places like industrial buildings.
 Whereas aluminium is light weighted; corrosion-resistant; has a higher thermal conductivity; and with a modern, aesthetically pleasing profile.
 As a result, aluminium will give you a longer-lasting threshold drain, since it is less sensitive to wear and tear.

 Consideration Before Purchasing